 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Angel investors often invest in what are called “seed-stage companies,” which are companies at the earliest stages, when they don’t know whether they’ll be successful or not.
-These types of companies are high-risk, high-reward, so investors run the risk of losing all of the money they put in.
+Angel investors often invest in what are called “seed-stage companies,” which are companies at the earliest stages.
+These early-stage startups often haven’t yet had a chance to prove whether they’ll be successful or not.
+These types of companies are high-risk, high-reward.
+Investors run the risk of losing all of the money they put in.